 Here’s the tricky bit.

-In the gyms at both Svedala and MSU we ran up against issues using the Wifi.
+In the gyms at both Svedala and MSU we ran up against issues using the wifi.
 The networks were not open to mobile device to mobile device connection (e.g. iPad to Apple TV).
+This seems to often be the case for public networks.
 Blue Tooth connectivity between devices was the option we went with at Svedala.
 At MSU, though, we opted for linking everything up to our own wireless router.
 It made for a much better signal and range than Blue Tooth.

 This is not the perfect system by any stretch.
 For one thing, I’d love a somewhat better camera with more options in terms of zoom.
 We make do with the resources available, though.

-Video delay is only useful if the players actually look at it, though.
+Of course, video delay is only useful if the players actually look at it.
 That’s something you’ll need to train them to do.
 Once they get into the habit, though, it provides excellent immediate feedback – and sometimes lots of laughs. 🙂